Table of Contents

 CEO Pritan Ambroase on the Impact of ‘Dil Se’ and it Proving the Power of Cinema

-Each of the films chosen to be honored with a tribute is selected by Hollywood Insider’s CEO and Editor-in-Chief Pritan Ambroase as he is also the head of the curator team for The Masters of Cinema Archives and here is his heartfelt and passionate tribute to Dil Se in his own words, “I will forever remember Dil Se.
+Each of the films chosen to be honored with a tribute is selected by Hollywood Insider’s CEO and Editor-in-Chief Pritan Ambroase as he is also the President of The Masters of Cinema Awards and here is his heartfelt and passionate tribute to Dil Se in his own words, “I will forever remember Dil Se.
 In one simple word, it is a Rhapsody.
 Dil Se is also poetry, a ballad, a sonnet.
-I only found out about this movie during my media class at my secondary school in England in 2004, many years after its release in the late 90s.
+I only found out about this movie during my media class at my secondary school in England in 2004, many years after its nineties release.
 It is a study in Cinema.
 As I sat down to watch this classic, I was accosted in the most brilliant way – left in tatters in the most unexpected yet satisfying manner.
 Every preconceived notion of Bollywood I might have had prior to Dil Se, vanquished, erased, buried by the sheer force of Dil Se’s brilliance.
 This gem of Indian Cinema re-defined Bollywood for the West including myself.
 I am envious of that teenage me, who got to meet Dil Se as an audience member, a mere viewer, a to-be-fan.
 That experience of an audience member is vastly different than that of me today.

 Mani Ratnam is Da Vinci, swathing, and painting his muses Manisha and Shah Rukh into a masterpiece, commanding, accepting and satisfied with only all of the two actors’ everything.
 Both intensely talented actors and powerfully emotive.
 Manisha with her fluttering wavy tresses is Cinema’s Mona Lisa, silent and gazing, powerful with a slight smile.
 Manisha is a moving Renaissance painting, quiet yet deafening and impactful.
 Ethereal.
 Power in vulnerability.
 Power in innocence.
 Every frame an exquisite painting by an old master, a visually pulsating masterpiece.
 It is only the greatest actors in the world who with silence, can convey everything – that is the power of Manisha Koirala.
 Her silence penetrates the screen, her lover, and us.
 Just a look.
 Full of magic.
 Full of mystery.
 Captivating.
 That when she finally speaks with the gentlest tone, like pearls falling, she shocks not just her lover but us the viewers.